trucomanx/text_to_speech_program/README.md

 pip install dist/text_to_speech_program-*.tar.gz
 ```

-Execute `which tts-program-server` to see where was installed probably in `/home/USERNAME/.local/bin/tts-program-server`.
+Execute `which tts-program-server` to see where it was installed probably in `/home/USERNAME/.local/bin/tts-program-server`.

-### 2. Add program to linux service
+### 2. Add a program to the Linux service

 ```bash
 chmod +x generate_service.sh
 ./generate_service.sh
 ```

-After the last code the program server start at begin of operating system.
+After the last code, the program server starts at with the operating system.
 Now the next commands are accepted (Use them if necessary).

 #### Start server Linux service